01 of 05

 This is a beautiful stretch of beach.
 Nudity is okay, open containers are Not.
 A patrol vehicle drove by slowly to ticket the guys with open containers.

-When we asked them to review Laguna Creek, 39% rated it excellent, 12% said it was good but with a few flaws.Continue to 3 of 5 below.
+When we asked them to review Laguna Creek, 39% rated it excellent and 12% said it was good but with a few flaws.Continue to 3 of 5 below.

 03 of 05

-If you want an interactive version of the map, would like to convert to a close-up satellite map that shows the beaches and trails or need driving directions, use our Santa Cruz County Beach map at Google.
+If you want an interactive version of the map, would like to convert to a close-up satellite map that shows the beaches and trails or need driving directions, use this map on Google.

 A little poison oak grows along the path and if you're allergic, it can cause a rash even when the stems are bare.Continue to 4 of 5 below.